top of page

 Ayurveda says diarrhea occurs when excess Pitta Dosha increases the digestive fire (Agni).
 The goal is to pacify the heat of this dosha and bring balance to the elimination process.

-Diarrhea, loose or watery stools occur when absorption and assimilation are slow, and the intestines push the stool through the bowel before excess water is reabsorbed.
+Diarrhea, loose stools, and watery stools occur when absorption and assimilation are slow.
+The intestines push the stool through the bowel before excess water is reabsorbed.

 Diarrhea is the body's natural defense against a possible harmful virus or bacterium, an ingested toxin including medications, or disagreeable food.
 It can also occur as a result of an inflamed bowel wall, which allows excess fluid to leak into the stool, as in Irritable Bowel Syndrome.

-Abdominal bloating, cramps, nausea, or possible vomiting often accompanies diarrhea, and although unpleasant, they usually clear up with diarrhea.
-More severe symptoms include ten or more watery stools within 24 hours, dehydration, blood mucus in stool, black and tarry stools, weight loss, and fever.
+Abdominal bloating, cramps, nausea, or possible vomiting often accompany diarrhea, and although unpleasant, these symptoms usually clear up with the diarrhea.
+More severe symptoms include ten or more watery stools within 24 hours, dehydration, blood mucus in the stool, black and tarry stools, weight loss, and fever.

-Dehydration is one of the most severe dangers of prolonged diarrhea, and taking small sips of fluid throughout the day is one of the best ways to support hydration.
-There are a few options: Water with a pinch of mineral salt and natural sugar, if you like, and peppermint or chamomile tea, which is very calming and replenishes lost fluids.
+Dehydration is one of the most severe dangers of prolonged diarrhea, and one of the best ways to support hydration is to drink small sips of fluid throughout the day.
+Some options are water with a pinch of mineral salt, natural sugar, and peppermint or chamomile tea, which is very calming and replenishes lost fluids.

 The diet is one of the most effective ways to treat diarrhea.
 Begin by eating pure, grounding, nourishing foods emphasizing spices like cilantro, coconut, coriander, fennel, and mint.
 It is essential to avoid hot, spicy foods, especially salty foods, intensely sour foods, alcohol, caffeine, and fermented foods, as they can aggravate pitta.
 Also, steer clear of sugary drinks and some sugar substitutes (like sorbitol, often found in chewing gum), which draw more water into the intestines and can intensify diarrhea.